jose-solorzano/audio-denoiser/README.md

     import torch
     import torchaudio

-    # Use the "soundfile" audio backend, used in training.
-    torchaudio.set_audio_backend("soundfile")
     # Use a CUDA device for inference if available
     device = torch.device('cuda:0') if torch.cuda.is_available() else torch.device('cpu')
     denoiser = AudioDenoiser(device=device)